just-buildsystem/justbuild/doc/concepts/doc-strings.md

 As export targets play the role of interfaces between repositories, it is important that they be documented as well.
-Again, export targets are described as a JSON object with fixed set of keys amd we use the keys `"doc"` and `"config_doc"` for documentation.
+Again, export targets are described as a JSON object with fixed set of keys and we use the keys `"doc"` and `"config_doc"` for documentation.
 Here `"doc"` is an array of strings describing the targeted in general and `"config_doc"` is a map from (some of) the variables of the `"flexible_config"` to an array of